Destination

 Travel Brief

-Vaccinations recommended when visiting India in 2025.
+Vaccinations recommended when visiting India in 2026

-Dec 8 • 8:34 am CST
+Jan 29 • 10:42 am CST

-India Vaccinations
+India Travel Vaccinations 2026

-When visiting India in 2025, it is recommended to receive various travel vaccinations and be up to date on routine vaccination courses and boosters.
+When visiting India in 2026, it is recommended to receive various travel vaccinations and be up to date on routine vaccination courses and boosters.
 The Lancet discloses that, as of 2023, India contained numerous zero-dose children.
 Data from WHO and UNICEF also shows India accounted for 49.2% of zero-dose children in South Asia.

-India Travel Advisories 2025
+India Travel Advisories

-As of 2025, the UK Foreign, Commonwealth & Development Office advises against all travel to specific areas of India.
+As of 2026, the UK Foreign, Commonwealth & Development Office advises against all travel to specific areas of India.
 According to the U.S. Department of State, visitors to India should exercise increased caution due to civil unrest in 2025.

 India Dengue Cases